-Study Geology in the US
+Study Geology Overview

 Geology is the study of the earth, the materials that make it up, the structure of those materials, and the processes acting upon them, as well as the organisms that inhabit the earth.
 An important aspect of geology is the study of how those materials, structures, processes, and organisms have changed over time.

 Why Study Geology?

 As an international student preparing to study in the United States, you may still be trying to decide on a field of study.
 Geology may not seem like a very interesting subject; after all, who wants to spend all their time studying rocks?
 But geology is more than just rocks; geology is the study of the continents, the oceans, the atmosphere, and the earth’s magnetic and gravitational fields.
 It encompasses the physical, chemical, and biological sciences.
 It is concerned with the earth’s history and the processes operating in and on the earth, such as the formation of its surface features and the erosion and deformation of this surface.
 The better we understand geology, the better we can preserve our planet.

 Students who study geology also develop reasoning and analytical skills that will be useful to them throughout their lives.
 Geology is an inductive science that requires creativity—geologists develop hypotheses, sort through any available data, and determine the most logical theory based on that data.

 As a geology major, you will look at the earth and the forces acting upon it, including the solids, liquids, and gasses that make it up.
 You will study various sciences including biology, chemistry, and physics.
 You will have the opportunity to visit geologically important local, regional, and national sites.
 Because geology is a science, you should be prepared to spend roughly three to four hours a week in the lab.